Financial-Times/treecreeper/README.md

 npm start
 ```

 Which will run the app on port 8888.
-To visit the local version of the api replace `https://api-t.ft.com/biz-ops/...` with `http://local.in.ft.com:8888/...` and set the api_key from the app's environment variables as a header.
+To visit the local version of the api replace `https://api-t.ft.com/biz-ops/...` with `http://local.in.ft.com:8888/...` and set the `API_KEY` from the app's environment variables as a header.
+Note: this is not the same as the `X-API-KEY` used to run api-t.ft.com so make sure you have the correct headers set for your environment.

 Run tests locally: